denhamparry/LearnShareRepeat/Talk.md

 ^
 Its important that we're diverse.
-Again, treat others as you'd like to be treated.
+Treat others as you'd like to be treated.
 Don't be scared to ask questions or help.
-Create a feedback loop where people are comfortable.
+Create a feedback loop.

 ---